 Working people across the United States have stepped up to help out our friends, neighbors and communities during these trying times.
 In our regular Service + Solidarity Spotlight series, we’ll showcase one of these stories every day.
 Here’s today’s story.

-With wages, benefits and working conditions on the line, members of the American Federation of Musicians (AFM) rallied in Fort Wayne, Indiana, over the weekend to draw attention to their fight for a new contract with the Fort Wayne Philharmonic.
+With wages, benefits and working conditions on the line, members of the American Federation of Musicians (AFM) were joined by the Hoosier Heartland Labor Council as they rallied in Fort Wayne, Indiana, over the weekend to draw attention to their fight for a new contract with the Fort Wayne Philharmonic.
 AFM International President Ray Hair spoke at the rally in support of the orchestra musicians, who have been furloughed because of the pandemic since August 2020.
 “Why are these musicians out on the street?
 Why haven’t they had paychecks since last summer?
-It’s because the management doesn’t want them to,” Hair told WPTA21.
+It’s because the management doesn’t want them to,” Hair told WPTA.
 “They’re lining their own pockets.
 Nobody in management would have a job if it weren’t for us.”